DinoChiesa/get-gcp-access-token/README.md

 Currently the examples use nodejs and dotnet.
 They do not rely on the Google-provided client libraries, just to make a point that you don't actually need those client libraries.
+You can invoke the token-dispensing endpoint provided by Google Cloud, directly.
 I may add more examples later, maybe other languages and so on, as time permits.

 I hope the code here will be valuable in two ways: